nehalecky/CS7637-Knowledge-Based-AI/04_Generate_and_Test_Lesson__.md

 - Examples

-## Guards and Prisoners
+## Generators and Testers

 ### Smart Generator

 Takes one state, and generates all possible states, however, should not generate states that are not productive.

 ### Smart Tester

 Analyzes all generated states, and filters to only legal (i.e., those states that adhere to logical constraints) and productive (i.e., resultant states that have not yet been observed) states.

+**Note**: For each problem, we have to find the right balance the smartness of generators and testers.

 ## Generate and Test for Raven's Problems